 - Who: It’s the project manager’s responsibility to create the charter (this is a lot easier if you use a project charter template).

-- What: This involves drafting a document that outlines the project's scope, objectives, and key stakeholders, setting the direction for the entire project.
+- What: This involves drafting a document that outlines the project's scope, objectives, and key stakeholders, and sets the direction for the entire project.

 - When: Typically undertaken at the beginning stages of the project.

-- Where: The creation process usually uses document creation software or platforms.
+- Where: The creation process usually uses document creation software.

 - How: The project manager may opt to use a predefined template provided by the organization or create the document from scratch, depending on the project's specific requirements.